Thomas Savage (bishop): Family and studies

 Born a member of the Savage family, Thomas was the second son of the many children of Sir John Savage (1422–1495) and Lady Catherine née Stanley, daughter of Lord Stanley, the knight and military commander Sir John Savage, KG, was his elder brother.
 Among his other siblings were the knights Sir Edward, Sir Richard, Sir Christopher and Sir Humphrey Savage.
 His sisters married into county families, including the Booths, Duttons and Leighs.
 Through Savage marriages with the various Cheshire county families, he was related to Archbishop Lawrence Booth.
-Among his other close relatives were his uncles Lord Thomas Stanley (who was created Earl of Derby after Bosworth in 1485) and Sir William Stanley and his cousin George Stanley, 9th Baron Strange.
+Among his other close relatives were his uncles Thomas Stanley (who was created Earl of Derby after Bosworth in 1485) and Sir William Stanley and his cousin George Stanley, 9th Baron Strange.

 After graduating from Oxford University, proceeding Master of Arts c.
 1473, Savage was sent abroad to further his studies in divinity, first at Bologna and then, in 1477, at the University of Padua, receiving a doctorate of Canon Law before serving there as Jurist Rector (1481–82).
 He was awarded the degree of LLD (Cantab) in 1495.

 Career

 Thomas Savage early ecclesiastical career entailed appointments to several rectorships.
 Savage was first appointed Rector of Davenham, Cheshire in 1470, before successively becoming; Rector of Jacobstow, Devon in 1474, Rector of Monks Risborough, Buckinghamshire in 1484; and Rector of Rostherne, Cheshire.
-Such advowsons provided him with a source of income whilst he pursued his academic studies abroad.
+Such advowsons provided him with a source of income while he pursued his academic studies abroad.